LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

 ## Introduction

-Refinitiv's [Messenger application](https://www.refinitiv.com/en/products/eikon-trading-software/eikon-messenger-securemessaging) is a free to use, compliant and secure messaging platform.
+Refinitiv's [Messenger application](https://www.refinitiv.com/en/products/refinitiv-messenger/)is a free to use, compliant and secure messaging platform.
 It is a powerful communication tool that provides desktop, mobile, and web access, and allows sharing messages, data, files, screenshots, and emoticons with your contacts.

-The [Messenger Bot API](https://developers.refinitiv.com/messenger-api) provides a set of available API calls to build automated workflows or bots for the Messenger application.
+The [Messenger Bot API](https://developers.refinitiv.com/en/api-catalog/messenger-api/messenger-bot-api) provides a set of available API calls to build automated workflows or bots for the Messenger application.
 The Bot API allows your applications to connect with and pass information into Eikon’s Messenger service programmatically or interact with a bot via a WebSocket connection.

 ## Table of contents
 * [Overview](#overview)